laataiasu/laataiasu.github.io/content/post/2023-09-16-anxiety-when-eating-alone/index.md

 Despite immersing myself in these perspectives, overcoming my social anxiety remains a challenge.
 I've made attempts to adapt and acclimate over months, if not years, without keeping exact track.
 Studying for my bachelor's degree in the bustling heart of Jakarta, a city teeming with life, has provided ample opportunities to navigate its bustling public transport system solo.

-Yet, having grown up in Indonesia, a culture deeply rooted in social interactions, there lingers a touch of social anxiety whenever I find myself undertaking activities alone—particularly when it comes to dining in public spaces.
+Yet, having grown up in [[Indonesia]], a culture deeply rooted in social interactions, there lingers a touch of social anxiety whenever I find myself undertaking activities alone—particularly when it comes to dining in public spaces.

 The question of which societal framework is superior—individualistic or social—persists.
 Each has its distinct traits, merits, and drawbacks.
 In cultures that prioritize social cohesion, like mine, navigating these nuances can be a rewarding but intricate endeavor.

 Small talk, I find, often feels insincere and fleeting.
 I yearn for conversations about dreams, visions, and aspirations—those moments of mental exploration that feel liberating.
 Sharing in these moments of cerebral indulgence serves to bridge connections and, in a peculiar way, renders me less inclined towards perceived perversions.

 When individuals engage in conversations about complex and intriguing subjects, my interest in them deepens.
-I appreciate humor that possesses a certain darkness or a biting edge, akin to acknowledging the complex reality of places like Palestine.
+I appreciate humor that possesses a certain darkness or a biting edge, akin to acknowledging the complex reality of places like [[Palestine]].
 It's a step towards awareness, a precursor to action, and a gauge of one's moral compass.

 Conversations about hobbies, lavish events, luxury items, and the like, though common, often leave me yearning for discussions that delve deeper.
 There's an inclination to explore what isn't taught at Harvard Business School—the art of forming genuine connections, seeing beyond the superficial.